Skip to main content

 Interface Overview

-RESERVOIR’s interface is organized around four parameter cards surrounding a central isometric pillar visualizer, with a status bar along the bottom.
+RESERVOIR’s interface is organized around five parameter cards surrounding a central radial visualizer, with a status bar along the bottom.

 ┌─────────────────────────────────────────────────────────────────────┐